Tennis scattered with strawberries & cream

 As mentioned my mum & I have trodden the hallowed ground a few times, and we are continually creatures of habit.

 If only we’d have had the chance to have taken my Nan, who was a keen armchair tennis fan, she would have felt like the Queen.

 After we’ve secured our souvenir program for the days ‘Order of Play’, we have a wander around the outside courts to catch a glimpse of aspiring new talent for the coming years.

-It wouldn’t be the same if we didn’t sneak a peak at the latest Ralph Lauren apparel in the Wimbledon merchandise shop.
+It wouldn’t be the same if we didn’t sneak a peak at the latest tennis fashions in the Wimbledon merchandise shop.

 Not as big as you’d think

 What always surprises me about this manicured venue is its size, it is so much smaller than you would imagine, from seeing it on the TV (unless that’s just me).
 But considering there are 18 grass courts and various large social areas with up to 39,000 spectators, it doesn’t feel too crowded at all.

 So, once we have immersed ourselves in the atmosphere, it’s off to Henman Hill or Murray Mound depending on your era.
 This is where we enjoy our picnic & reminisce on Wimbledon’s gone by.

 If you have been successful in the ballot you’ll have secured a ticket for one of the show courts (centre, no.1 or no.2), the matches on these courts don’t kick off until 1 pm (slightly earlier on no.2).